|MEETING TIME:||7:30 AM|

 - Items of a personal nature (see suggested packing list below)

 - Insurance of any kind, including a travel protection plan

-- Sleep kits (which include a clean sleeping bag, inflatable sleeping pad, sheet, pillow, pillow case and ground tarp), available to rent for $25 each
+- Sleep kits (which include a clean sleeping bag, inflatable sleeping pad, sheet, pillow, and pillow case), available to rent for $25 each

 - Tents (double-occupancy), available to rent for $30 each